WebberZone/top-10/readme.txt

 * Features:
     * New Top_Ten_Query class for fetching popular posts.
 Adds the function `get_tptn_posts()` which replaces `get_tptn_pop_posts()` which will be deprecated in a future version
+	* New option to exclude the Front page and Posts page if these are set in Settings > Reading or via Customizer

 * Enhancements/Modifications:
 	* No popular posts feed will be added if the corresponding slug is set to blank.